 Lot lines and roads should be situated to minimize home exposure to east and west.
+These orientations provide the greatest solar heat gains.
 Plan your subdivision so that the longer sides of the houses will face north or south.
 Streets should be positioned in an east-west direction.
 Proper orientation can result in substantial savings of heating and cooling costs, depending on specific site conditions and house designs.
+Highly efficient houses, especially when good windows are used, are less dependent on orientation and shading to manage solar gain.
 With proper planning, there may be no added costs to the builder for good orientation.